Multi-Objective Hardware-Mapping Co-Optimisation for Multi-DNN Workloads on Chiplet-based Accelerators: Evaluation

 \subsubsection{Independent vs Simultaneous Optimisation}

 This experiment evaluates the need for hardware-mapping co-optimisation in multi-accelerator systems.
-Figure~\ref{gra:opvsco} shows the comparison of Pareto-optimal solutions with hardware-only, mapping-only and hardware-mapping co-optimisation.
-For hardware-only optimisation, the proposed MOHaM framework is run with only Simba-like SA templates to have a fixed dataflow (e.g., weight-stationary), similar to ConfuciuX~\cite{kao2020confuciux}.
-For mapping-only optimisation, MOHaM is run with a fixed hardware configuration of 16 heterogeneous SAs, similar to MAGMA~\cite{kao2022magma}.
+Figure~\ref{gra:opvsco} shows the comparison of Pareto solutions with hardware-only, mapping-only and hardware-mapping co-optimisation.
+For hardware-only optimisation, MOHaM is run with only Simba-like SA templates to have a fixed dataflow (e.g., weight-stationary), similar to ConfuciuX~\cite{kao2020confuciux}.
+For mapping-only optimisation, MOHaM is run with a fixed hardware configuration of eight heterogeneous SAs, similar to MAGMA~\cite{kao2022magma}.
 Finally, they are compared with the result of a complete MOHaM run for hardware-mapping co-optimisation.
-It is observed that for the \textit{AR/VR} workload, hardware-only optimisation (red) has lower energy and area but high latency.
+It is observed that for the \textit{AR/VR} workload, hardware-only optimisation (red) has a smaller area but high latency and energy.
 This is due to the fixed mapping (dataflow) strategy for all the layers.
-Whereas mapping-only optimisation (blue) has lower latency and energy but at the cost of a very high area.
+Whereas mapping-only optimisation (purple) has lower latency and energy but costs a bigger area.
 This is due to the fixed hardware configuration.
-In general, across all the workload scenarios, hardware-only optimisation has better energy and area but poor latency.
-Similarly, mapping-only optimisation has better latency and energy but high area.
-With hardware-mapping co-optimisation, the solutions (black) are very interesting.
-For example, for the \textit{Data Center} workload, they have solutions with lower latency and energy along with minimum area.
-They have equally competitive solutions across other workloads.
-This is a result of the proposed MOHaM framework instantiating the SAs with optimal hardware resources and mapping the layers according to their dataflow preferences for optimal execution.
-Hardware-mapping co-optimisation can accommodate diverse workloads and offer the best overall performance in a multi-accelerator system.
+In general, hardware-only optimisation has a smaller area but poor latency and energy across all workloads.
+Similarly, mapping-only optimisation has lower latency but a big area.
+With hardware-mapping co-optimisation, the solutions (black) are more uniformly distributed and achieve better performance.
+For example, for the \textit{AR/VR} workload, design point $A$ from co-optimisation (black) has two times the area as design point $E$ from hardware-only optimisation (red) but has $55\%$ less energy and $72\%$ less latency.
+It is also observed that mapping-only optimisation achieves similar latency but with higher energy and a bigger area.
+For example, for the \textit{Edge} workload, design point $B$ from co-optimisation (black) has the same latency as design point $D$ from mapping-only optimisation (purple) but has $15.3\%$ less energy and $36.5\%$ less area.
+Similar solutions exist in \textit{Mobile} and \textit{Data Center} workloads.
+This results from MOHaM instantiating the SAs with optimal hardware resources and mapping the layers per their dataflow preferences for optimal execution. \emph{The key takeaway from this experiment is that hardware-mapping co-optimisation can support diverse workloads with the best overall performance in a multi-accelerator system}.